hotungkhanh/comic-characters/README.md

 ### [Form Pop-Up](#form-pop-up)

 Clicking **"Add New"** opens a blank form for creating entries.
 Adding new entries does not close the form, allowing multiple submissions.
-When editing, the form is auto-filled and closes after saving.
+Clicking **"Edit"** auto-fills the form with the existing entry's information and closes after saving.

 <details>
   <summary><strong><a id="publisher-form">Publisher Form</a></strong></summary>